forwards/website_source/content/about.md

 [Heather Turner](http://heatherturner.net/) - **Chair**.
 Heather works as a freelance statistical programmer and is on the board of the R Foundation. ([LinkedIn](https://uk.linkedin.com/in/heathrturnr)/[Twitter](https://twitter.com/HeathrTurnr)/ [GitHub](https://github.com/hturner))

 Emily Dodwell - **Administrator and 'Teaching' team member**.
-Emily is a Principal Inventive Scientist in the Data Science and AI Research Organization at AT&T Labs, and the lead organizer of R-Ladies New York. ([LinkedIn](https://www.linkedin.com/in/emdodwell/)/[Twitter](https://twitter.com/emdodwell)/[GitHub](https://github.com/emdodwell))
+Emily works as a data scientist at a startup that translates climate change to financial risk, and she is the lead organizer of R-Ladies New York. ([LinkedIn](https://www.linkedin.com/in/emdodwell/)/[Twitter](https://twitter.com/emdodwell)/[GitHub](https://github.com/emdodwell))

 [Tania Allard](https://bitsandchips.me/) - **'Community' team leader**.
 Tania works as a Research Software Engineer and works on data and research software projects across a number of disciplines.
 She shares her passion for R through classes and R users groups. ([LinkedIn](https://www.linkedin.com/in/taniasanchezmonroy/)/[GitHub](https://github.com/trallard))